flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 The altitude that ALT mode holds is the altitude it memorized when engaged.
 It is not affected by a change of reference in the ALT window or by a change in the barometric correction.

-When ALT is engaged, the FMA displays ALT in green (FCU altitude hold) or ALT CST in green if it is an altitude constraint.
+When ALT is engaged, the FMA displays ALT in green (FCU altitude hold), ALT CST in green if it is an altitude constraint, or ALT CRZ in green if cruise flight level is held.

 ## TCAS Mode
 The TCAS mode is an Auto Flight System (AFS) guidance mode that provides vertical guidance in the case of a Traffic